 "These people, generally, are the last to benefit from innovation.
 We believe that designers, manufacturers, and technological innovators have the potential to provide, at an unprecedented speed, a housing design that can raise the quality of life of many of the poorest populations in the world.
 3D printing, in particular, offers a powerful new tool to fulfill this mission."

 The prototype of these houses was printed in 2018 by Icon in Austin, Texas, where the company is based, also in collaboration with New Story.
 It has 350 square meters and the printing took 47 hours for 10,000 dollars.
 In the process, he uses a special concrete mix, called Icon Lavacrete, as a material for manufacturing.

 Its development was enhanced with the public presentation, in March 2019, of the Vulcan II machine, which will officially begin work in the summer of this year for some allies, including New Story and Fuseproject.

 "Icon's team printed the house in its entirety using the Vulcan 3D, and once it was complete, Alchemy Builders' allies made the finishing touches including the roof, windows, sunsets and electrical installations with conventional methods," explains the firm in reference to the first prototype made in Austin.

-The designers of Fuseproject have been in contact with the communities for which they are developing the houses with the purpose of learning more about their cultures and environments and making sure that they are being provided with options that respond to their needs beyond what I would do a traditional design.
+The designers of Fuseproject have been in contact with the communities for which they are developing the houses to learn more about their cultures and environments and make sure that they are being provided with options that respond to their needs beyond what I would do a traditional design.